 Almere boasts 42 kilometres of coastline, a rich natural environment of lakes and waterways and impressive modern architecture.
 Built on land reclaimed from the IJsselmeer lake, it’s located only 20 minutes from Amsterdam’s city centre, yet wide expanses of space.
 Just 30 kilometres further north, Lelystad is another youthful city with water flowing through its heart and positive business opportunities at every turn.

-Having earned the nickname ‘Amsterdam New Land’, the area that includes Almere and Lelystad maintains an innovative outlook and a perpetual attitude of regeneration and creative invention.
+The area that includes Almere and Lelystad maintains an innovative outlook and a perpetual attitude of regeneration and creative invention.
 Its urban planners and architects look to the future, meaning cutting-edge international companies are increasingly attracted to the region.

 USPs for business

 - Accessible: 20-35 minutes from Amsterdam city centre

 - Business friendly: Almere and Lelystad welcome and help new businesses to set up and settle

 - Infrastructure: Excellent connections by road, rail and air

 - Modern: Two young cities with an innovative approach to spatial planning and architecture